BinarX-Curtin/School-Holiday-Program/1. Payload Hardware Development/1.3. Electronic Concept Design & Breadboard Payload Prototype/readme.md

 6. Use a multimeter to measure voltages in our circuits.

 ## Requirements
-1.
+1. Electronic components: Breadboard, resistors, solidcore wire/ standard male-male jumpers, LED.
+2. Multimeter
+3. Pen and paper

 ## Resources
--
+-  BinarX youtube walkthrough with Jacob - [Session 1.3](placeholder)

 ## Procedure
-## 2.0 Follow the hands on demonstration with Jacob
+## 1.0 Follow the hands on demonstration with Jacob